Entropify/Exercisele/README.md

 - **JavaScript** – game logic and dynamic feedback

 ## Contributing
 Contributions are welcome!
-If you want to add more exercises, improve feedback visuals, or enhance gameplay, feel free to submit a pull request.
+If you'd like to add more exercises, improve feedback visuals, or enhance gameplay, feel free to submit a pull request.

 Made by Zhiyuan (Jerry) Jiang.